How to Open a Medical Spa (Medspa) if your License Requires Physician Supervision

 Legally, medical services must be provided by physicians or within a physician-owned entity.
 Does this mean that other entrepreneurial-minded healthcare professionals can’t open a medical spa business?
 Not exactly.
 Read on to learn more.

 Medical spas are big business these days.
-These facilities offer medical-grade aesthetic procedures like laser hair removal, Botox injections, dermal fillers, acne therapies, hair transplantation, microdermabrasion, and more.
+These facilities offer medical-grade aesthetic procedures such as laser hair removal, Botox injections, dermal fillers, acne therapies, hair transplantation, and microdermabrasion.
 Furthermore, medical spas can provide their patients with medical-grade skincare and weight loss products.
 And Americans are spending millions of dollars on these and other therapies to look their best or turn back the clock.

 Not surprisingly, many entrepreneurs and non-physician healthcare professionals see an opportunity in medical spa ownership but are uncertain how to proceed.
 The crux of the issue is that in most U.S. states, the services that medical spas provide are considered medical.
 Under a legal doctrine known as the “corporate practice of medicine,” only a physician or a physician-owned corporation can own a medical facility.
 Furthermore, only physicians or physician-owned corporations can collect patient fees for providing medical services.